corda/corda-docs/content/en/docs/cenm/1.3/upgrade-notes.md

 ### Without Upgrading Your Configuration

-The 0.2.1 Doorman/Network Map Service and Signing Service ".jar" files will work in place of their 0.1 counterparts, but require an additional `--config-is-old` command line flag to be passed upon startup.
+The 0.2.1 Doorman/Network Map Service and Signing Service `.jar` files will work in place of their 0.1 counterparts, but require an additional `--config-is-old` command line flag to be passed upon startup.
 This allows you to use you old configuration files without and further steps.
 For example: